henryfarquharson/Working-with-Data-and-Code-Project/README.md

 Users upload media through the Graffiti Wall website which is connected to the supabase backend.
 Then the Raspberry Pi polls the Supabase API, retrieves the display content in a JSON format, and shows it in fullscreen kiosk mode via Chromium.
 A fallback image is displayed when no content is available.
+## Explainer Video
+In case there is any issues here is my explainer video https://youtu.be/-2OsFr4EoSs
 ## The Tech Stack
 Raspberry Pi 4B: The core of the prototype communicating with the backend and displaying images
 Supabase: The backend where all the content and ad details are stored